Synadene: Marriage date

 The date of Synadene's marriage is even less certain than the identity of her husband.
 R. Kerbl suggested the period between 1064 and 1067.
 He referred to the union as a "private arrangement" between Duke Géza and those Byzantine commanders (including Synadene's uncle, who had not yet become emperor) who were in charge of Balkan and Danubian territories.
 Géza then possibly ruled south-eastern part of Hungary, on the border of the Byzantine Empire, and had a poor relationship with his cousin, King Solomon, making the marriage with Synadene politically advantageous.
 However, given that Synadene returned to Byzantium upon Géza's death, it is likely that the marriage produced no issue, and that the mother of his children, born in the 1060s, was his first wife, Sophia.
-It is thus safe to assume that the marriage took place in the mid-1070s.
+It is thus safe to assume that the marriage took place in the mid-1070s, but before 1077.
+But since it was her maternal uncle Nikephoros III who gave her in marriage for a political alliance during his reign, she must have married between 1078 and 1081, which excludes Géza I as her husband, since he died in 1077, but it also excludes Ladislaus I, since his only known wife, whom he married in 1077/8, died in 1090, while Synadene was still alive in the year of her return in 1095, which would make her his second wife married after 1090, but in that case her uncle would not have been part of her marriage arrangement.